Herm is where the heart is...

 A unique way to explore this island is by horse drawn carriage – there are many around that for a small fee, will allow you to enjoy the beautiful scenery at a relaxing pace.
 For those of you wishing to take a guided walking tour, you can pre-book a range of walks from wildflowers walks, to garden tours, to rockpool rambles.

 The scenic beauty of Sark (and its sister island, Little Sark) is unsurpassed.
 There are shingle and sandy bays with rock pools protected by rugged coastal cliffs.
 There are wooded valleys, grassy meadows with Guernsey cows, profusions of wildflowers, also natural rock strata and rock arches that direct your gaze out to the clear blue sea.
-There is also a 60 hectare vineyard which took its first small harvest in autumn 2011 and is now expecting to produce a quality sparkling wine by 2018.

 There are plenty of place to eat, ranging from tea gardens, cafes, through to fabulous restaurants.
 As you would expect, fresh sea food is a favourite on the menu, but the range of food is really good.
 If you think that Guernsey butter, milk and cheese is rich and creamy – wait until you try Sark’s!